 - In most open adoptions, the adoptive family sends the birthmother pictures and letters on a regular schedule, such as monthly, semi-annually, or annually.
 You may also meet the expectant mother before the baby is born.

-- Ask yourself if you would be willing to follow through on promises to the birthmother.
+- Ask yourself if you would be willing to follow through on promises made to the expectant mother.
 Some hopeful adoptive parents will promise whatever they need to in order to entice an expectant mother to choose them, but this is unethical.
-If you are not willing to follow through with sending pictures and letters to the birthmother, then choose a closed adoption.
+If you are not willing to follow through with at least sending pictures and letters to the birthmother, then choose a closed adoption.

 - Think about whether an open or closed adoption would be best for your child.
 Do you think your child would appreciate knowing their birthmother cared enough to want to know how they are doing?
 Or do you think it’s in the best interest of a child to have no contact with their birthmother?